atomic-zero/rootless_module/README.md

-Certainly!
-Here's the complete README for your GitHub project:
+Sure, here's the revised README with the command enclosed in a code block:

 ---